googleapis/google-cloud-python/docs/translate-usage.rst

 Using the API
 =============

-With `Google Translate`_, you can dynamically translate text between thousands of language pairs.
-The Google Translate API lets websites and programs integrate with Google Translate programmatically.
-Google Translate API is available as a paid service.
+With `Google Cloud Translation`_, you can dynamically translate text between thousands of language pairs.
+The Google Cloud Translation API lets websites and programs integrate with Google Cloud Translation programmatically.
+Google Cloud Translation is available as a paid service.
 See the `Pricing`_ and `FAQ`_ pages for details.

 Authentication / Configuration